micmejia/bible-dump/AMPC/Genesis/Gen 17.md

-And I will make you exceedingly fruitful and I will make nations of you, and [^a]kings will come from you.
+And I will make you exceedingly fruitful and I will make nations of you, and kings will come from you.